open-orchestra/open-orchestra-docs/en/developer_guide/media_gaufrette.rst

             my_custom_max_height:
                 max_height: 100
             my_custom_rectangle:
-                height: 200
+                max_height: 200
-                width: 300
+                max_width: 300

-The resizing of the image will be done automatically during the original file upload.

 Front display
 -------------

-Each media file is identified by a unique hash key from which Gaufrette can retrieve the physical file in the configured storage.
-To generate the HTML tag for a Front Office display, Open Orchestra provides a Twig function ``display_media`` that will generate the media link from the identifier.
+Each media file is identified by a unique hash key used by Gaufrette to retrieve the physical file in the configured storage.
+To generate the HTML tag rendering a media, Open Orchestra provides the Twig function ``display_media``.

-Because of the wide variety of storage options for media files, it's possible that a file cannot be read directly from a web browser because of access restrictions.
+Instead of a direct access to the file, we recommand you to use the ``MediaController`` from the ``MediaFileBundle``.
-This is why the generated link actually calls the ``MediaController`` from the ``MediaBundle``, which will retrieve the binary data with Gaufrette and send it back to the browser.
+The ``show`` action will retrieve the binary data with Gaufrette and send it back to the browser.

 .. _`KnpGaufretteBundle`: https://github.com/KnpLabs/KnpGaufretteBundle
 .. _`configuration documentation`: https://github.com/KnpLabs/KnpGaufretteBundle#configuration